tyvision/cloud-dfir-lab/aws/readme.md

 ## Getting started with Ansible

 Playbook is made to run against infrastructure created by terraform.

 0) Check inventory.yml to make sure the correct SSH key and user are set for the instances.

-1) Check that ansible inventory
+1) Verify ansible inventory

 ```
 # cd ansible/